rohith8272/rpm.github.io/index.md

 title: "Welcome"
 ---

-# 👋 Hi, I'm [Rohith Maben]
+# 👋 Hi, I'm Rohith Maben

 Welcome to my personal website!
-I'm a [your profession or interests], and this site is a hub for my projects, technical blogs, and academic publications.
+I'm a [Aeronautical engineer], and this site is a hub for my projects, technical blogs, and academic publications.

 ---